 - NO payments can be made into the accounts of parents/ guardians.

-Please complete the bursary application form, which can be downloaded below or is available from Reception.
+Please complete the bursary application form, which is available to download below or from Reception.

 Original documentation is required as proof of eligibility.
 The following documentation will be accepted:

 |Please indicate which of the following benefits/income you/household are currently in receipt of.
 Please send evidence to support this income.|

 |A||Income Support||An award letter which is less than 3 month old on the date of application|

 |B||Working Tax Credit / Child Tax Credit||Pages 1-4 of your most recent Tax Credit Award|

 |C||Income-based Employment and Support Allowance (ESA)||An award letter which is less than 3 month old on the date of application|

 |D||Other Benefits/Pensions (specify)||An award letter which is less than 3 month old on the date of application|

 |E||Disability Living Allowance (DLA) or Personal Independence Payment||An award letter less than 3 months old on date of application|

 Applications should be returned to the Office Manager at the school reception or the School Business Manager.
 We will try to let all applicants know if they have been awarded a bursary as soon as possible.
 Back dated bursaries are not allowed, so pleased apply as early as you can to receive as much as you may be entitled to.